ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_I indicated by the message field ID\_CRED\_I is AUTH\_CRED\_C.

 * The EAD item EAD\_ACCESS\_TOKEN = (-ead\_label, ead\_value) MUST be included in the EAD\_3 field.
 If the access token is provisioned with EDHOC message\_3 as specified in {{AT-in-EAD}}, then ead\_value = { 0 : access\_token}, otherwise ead\_value = { 1 : session\_id}, copying the session\_id from the relevant POST /token response or access token.

-The RS MUST ensure that the access token is valid, potentially first retrieving it using the session\_id and authentication credential of C, the validation following the procedure specified in {{rs-c}}.
+* The RS MUST ensure that the access token is valid, potentially first retrieving it using the session\_id and authentication credential of C, the validation following the procedure specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE 1 (see {{Section 6 of I-D.ietf-lake-edhoc}}), and it MUST abort the EDHOC session.
+If EDHOC and the validation of the access token has completed successfully, then any old EDHOC session associated to this session\_id and authentication credential of C MUST be deleted.
 RS MUST have successfully completed the processing of the access token before completing the EDHOC session.

 ### OSCORE Security Context